 Do your washing less frequently.
-It may sound obvious - but keep the number of wash loads down by making sure the machine is full every time.
+It may sound obvious - but keep the number of wash loads down by making sure the machine is full every time for maximum efficiency

-Use the 'economy' setting on your washing machine.
-Many washing powders will now work at temperatures as low as 30 degrees, which is enough to effectively wash clothes while also helping your machine run more efficiently.
+Use the economy setting on your washing machine.
+Many washing powders will now work at temperatures as low as 30 degrees, which is enough to effectively wash clothes while also helping your machine run more efficiently

 Dry your clothes outside or on a clothes horse.
 Tumble dryers use a lot of energy, so if you can dry your clothes for free, that will help keep costs down

 Next up is the amount of energy used by consumer electronics such as DVDs, TVs and computers every year.
 Bring this cost down with the following tips:

 Don't leave electronics on standby.
-If you are forgetful, invest in an standby saver - it will automatically cut the power to any electronics left on standby.
+If you're forgetful, invest in a standby saver - it will automatically cut the power to any electronics left on standby

-Don't leave your computer and peripherals on when you're not using them.
+Don't leave your computer and related devices on when you're not using them.
 Make sure speakers/monitors/printers are turned off when you've finished with them.

-Finally there is the portion of our bills going towards lighting our homes.
-The quickest, easiest ways to save on your lighting costs are to:
+Finally, there is the portion of our bills going towards lighting our homes.
+The easiest ways to save on your lighting costs are to:

-Turn the lights off behind you when you leave a room.
-Try and get into the habit of switching the lights off as you move through the house.
+Turn the lights off behind you when you leave a room and get into the habit of switching the lights off as you move through the house.